 Stroke is the fifth leading cause of death in the United States and the leading cause of serious long-term disabilities — but the quicker you get help, the better the outcome.
 That's just what happened to Richard Jorgenson.

 Richard, who’s 71, is a fourth-generation bison rancher.
-This past January, he was on his ranch on a snowy day.
+In January 2017, he was on his ranch on a snowy day.
 He’d walked half a mile to his home in two feet of snow, but he was not even aware of what was happening.

 "All of a sudden it hit.
 I was hardly aware of what was going on," he said.